leslie-alldridge/ptest-unit-testing/README.md

 - Unittest is in the Python standard library.
 Nose and Pytest are not.

 - Can run tests with pytest or more verbose with pytest -v use specific files only by pytest filename

+- To use the markers you can do pytest -v -m "strings"